Appropriations Process Primer

 Discretionary funds are categorized as "defense" or "non-defense."
-In 2017, non-defense discretionary (NDD) spending accounted for 15% ($610 billion) of federal spending (the other 15% of discretionary is defense related).
+In 2020, non-defense discretionary (NDD) spending accounted for 14.5% (\$671 billion) of federal spending.
+Discretionary defense accounted for 16% (\$746 billion) of spending.
+In 2019, non-defense discretionary spending accounted for \$660 billion and discretionary defense for \$676.4 billion of total discretionary funding.

 The Budget and Accounting Act of 1921 requires the President to submit a budget proposal on the first Monday in February, although that process is often delayed.